JasonBock/Rocks/docs/Overview.md

 Rocks generates extension methods for every adornments object (which is returned when an expectation is set).
 The naming pattern is `Raise{Event name}`.
 There is an `AddRaiseEvent()` method you can call directly, but the extension methods makes it convenient to pass in the right event name and its' corresponding event argument value.

+Note that these extension methods won't be created if the mock type is generic, an open generic is requested, and there are events on the mock type.
+This is due to the way the extension methods are created.
+This situation should be relative rare, and `AddRaiseEvent()` can still be used in this case.
+(This limitation is being tracked with [this issue](https://github.com/JasonBock/Rocks/issues/309) - hopefully this will be resolved in the future.)

 ### Optional Arguments

 If your method or indexer has optional arguments, you can handle them just like other arguments.
 You can also use `Arg.IsDefault()` if you want to use the default argument no matter what it is (or if it changes in the future).
 Here's what that looks like: